Kodular/Documentation/docs/components/social/phone-number-picker.md

 A button that, when clicked on, displays a list of the contacts' phone numbers to choose among.
 After the user has made a selection, the following properties will be set to information about the chosen contact:

 *    `` ContactName ``: the contact's name
 *    `` PhoneNumber ``: the contact's phone number
 *    `` EmailAddress ``: the contact's email address
  *    `` Picture ``: the name of the file containing the contact's image, which can be used as a `` Picture `` property value for the `` Image `` or `` ImageSprite `` component.

 Other properties affect the appearance of the button (`` TextAlignment ``, `` BackgroundColor ``, etc.) and whether it can be clicked on (`` Enabled ``).

 The PhoneNumberPicker component may not work on all Android devices.
-For example, on Android systems before system 3.0, the returned lists of phone numbers and email addresses will be empty.
+For example, on Android systems before system 3.0, the returned lists of phone numbers and email addresses will be empty

 ## Events